Parton distributions with higher twist and jet power corrections: Determination of Higher Twist and Jet Power Corrections

 As discussed in Sec.~\ref{sec:methodology}, we use the same methodology as for the higher twist determination, but with a different prior.
 For jet observables, the prior is still centred on zero, but given the expectation that $H(\eta)$ might be relatively large, we allow the shift to vary in the range $[-20.0, 20.0]$~GeV.
 As for the HT, we check that the results are independent of the prior by varying it by a factor of two in either direction.

 In Fig.~\ref{fig:posterior_jet} we present the posterior distribution for the power corrections to single inclusive jets and dijets, and in Fig.~\ref{fig:kin_jet_nnlo} the related kinematic distribution of the data points.
 We observe two distinct patterns for single-inclusive jets and dijets.
 Starting with the single-inclusive jets, we find that not only is the prior significantly constrained, but also that the posterior distribution is peaked around $10$~GeV.
 Further, the posterior shows a weak dependence on the rapidity.
 It should be noted that the previous study in Ref.~\cite{Olness:2009qd} estimated a positive power correction of about $7$~GeV for single-inclusive jet cross-sections, independent of rapidity.
 Our result is consistent with this estimate.

-For the dijets, we find only weak evidence for a linear PC in the NNLO fit, although uncertainties remain large, showing that the data provide only weak constraints on the PCs.
+For the dijets, we find rather weaker evidence for a linear PC at central rapidity in the NNLO fit, with uncertainties remaining large.
 Note that for the dijet kinematics the bins with lowest invariant mass (and thus most likely to be affected by PCs) are at central rapidity, and even here the lowest invariant mass bin is still at a rather higher scale than the lowest $p_T$ scale of the single inclusive jet data.

 There is perhaps a small reduction in the size of the PC to single-inclusive jets when MHOUs are added at NNLO, particularly at large rapidities, but in the \annnlo fit the result is entirely consistent with NNLO.
 This is not too surprising, since the \annnlo fit does not include an N$^3$LO correction to the perturbative cross-section, since such corrections are at present unknown.
 However for the dijets, adding MHOUs or going to an \annnlo fit seems to give a more negative power correction at central rapidities (for both ATLAS and CMS), even though the uncertainties remain large.
 It is possible that this large negative PC at central rapidity will be cancelled, at least in part, by the (as yet unknown) N$^3$LO correction to the perturbative cross-section.